Gregg Groothuis: Early life and career

 Born in Orange, California, Gregg Groothuis moved to Venice, Florida where he spent most of his childhood.
 He began watching Championship Wrestling from Florida as early as 7 years old and was a fan of Sting, Dusty Rhodes and The Road Warriors (Hawk & Animal).
 His ring name was inspired by an interview by Dusty Rhodes in which he described looking into a ring full of bulls "..the head bull was the Jack Bull; the one who stood out from the others".

 He excelled at sports during his teenage years, especially, track, weight lifting and football, where he was a top recruit from the State of Florida as a tight end.
-Graduating with Honors and President of Venice High School, he earned an athletic scholarship to Marshall University in Huntington, West Virginia and graduated with a B.A.Psychology and then a Master's in Science in Organizational Training and Development.
+Graduating with Honors and President of Venice High School, he earned an athletic scholarship to Marshall University in Huntington, West Virginia and graduated with a B.A. in psychology and then a Master's in Science in organizational training and development.
 While at Marshall he played college football where he moved from tight end to Center due to having two All Conference upper classmen in front of him.
 This was until a devastating car accident ended his college football career.

 He had met Marc Mero while working out at a local Venice gym.
 A former wrestler for World Championship Wrestling, Mero had been involved in running independent shows in Florida at the time and had offered to help him break into professional wrestling.
 However, already accepted to Marshall College, he instead declined the offer and instead chose to go to school.

 While attending grad school, Groothuis was working part-time as a bouncer for a local bar.
 The particular bar that he worked at occasionally hosted wrestling events and, at one of these, he was asked to be a last minute replacement for a local wrestler that was unable to show up.
 He was offered training by the promoter, however he was in the middle of studying for his comps and final exams and turned the offer down.
 He began training in martial arts soon after this however, being taught by a prominent Japanese Ju-Jitsu master in the Huntington-area, and considered taking part in the Ultimate Fighting Championship but Gregg couldn't dedicate the time needed to excel while working full-time and preparing his Master's Thesis and studying for comps.